 The passenger's window switch operates only the corresponding passenger's window.
-To open the window, push the switch to the first detent (1) and continue to hold it down until the desired window position is reached.
-To close the window, pull the switch to the first detent (2) and continue to hold it up until the desired window position is reached.
+To open the window, push the switch and continue to hold it down until the desired window position is reached 1.
+To close the window, pull the switch and continue to hold it up until the desired window position is reached 2.